Need for Speed: Carbon

 Cadillac CTS (Gen. 1)

-The Cadillac CTS can be found in the game files of Need for Speed: Carbon.
-The model is fully customisable with the exception of some Autosculpt parts or refined performance.
-Also, due to being unfinished, the vinyls are mapped poorly.
+The Cadillac CTS can be found in the game files of Carbon.
+The model has the same customization properties as the Audi A4 above with some missing Autosculpt parts, refined performance, and poorly mapped vinyls.

-It has four body kits although they all have missing meshes and textures.
+It has four body kits without meshes nor textures.
 Since only the mesh of the car is in the game files, it has no performance parts.

 Mazda Mazda3 (BK3P)

-The Mazda3 is one of the unfinished cars intended for the game, The model does not have any stock rims, interior, performance parts, bodykits, hoods, and crashes when the player scrolls to the rear bumper in the Autosculpt section.
-Also, due to being unfinished, the vinyls are mapped poorly.
+The Mazda3 is one of the unfinished cars intended for the game, The model does not have any stock rims, interior, performance parts, bodykits, nor hoods.
+It even causes game crashes when the player scrolls to the rear bumper in the Autosculpt section.

-It was likely scrapped due to the higher performance Mazda MazdaSpeed 3.
+It was likely scrapped due to the higher performance Mazda MazdaSpeed 3 already existing.

-The Porsche 911 Turbo S (996) has four body kits although they all have missing elements including headlights and an interior mesh, however, the stock body kit is made up of a single sphere mesh for the purpose of testing and refining car shader materials.
-Also, the model does not contain any autosculpt materials, which can crash the game if the player scrolls to the rear bumper.
-However, the Improvement Mod fixes the 996 Turbo S, also coding it to use the Porsche rear spoilers instead of the regular ones.
-Also, due to being unfinished, the vinyls are mapped poorly on aftermarket hoods, and the car uses regular spoilers instead of Porsche spoilers.
+The 911 Turbo S (996.2) has four body kits although they all have missing elements including headlights and an interior mesh, however, the stock body kit is made up of a single sphere mesh for the purpose of testing and refining car shader materials.
+Also, the model does not contain any autosculpt materials, which can crash the game if the player scrolls to the rear bumper section.
+Also, the car lacks a SlotOverrides entry for it's spoiler, which makes it use regular spoilers instead of Porsche spoilers.
+Also, due to the incomplete geometry, vinyls are poorly mapped on the aftermarket hoods.

-The Porsche 911 Carrera S (997)'s model can be found in the game files.
-The model is fully customisable with the exception of some Autosculpt parts or refined performance.
+The Porsche 911 Carrera S (997.1)'s model can be found in the game files.
+Fully customizable model with the exception of some Autosculpt parts or refined performance.

 Volkswagen Golf GTI (Mk.V)